AintJierie/GitVista/README.md

 ## ✨ What's New (Latest Enhancements)

+🔐 **GitHub OAuth Authentication** - Sign in with GitHub for full access and higher rate limits
 🎨 **Dark Mode** - Toggle between light and dark themes with persistent preferences
 🕐 **Search History** - Quick access to your last 10 searches
 📊 **Export Analytics** - Download complete profile data as JSON